jalpaashara/shopbud/README.md

 #### `ionic cordova platform add [ios|android|browser]`
 OR you can just restore the platform that I have used which is the browser mode using the following command.
 #### `ionic cordova build`
-Don't get scared if you see a www folder being created as well. www is the compiled code, every time you build your project the www content is erased and created again.
-You can also deploy your application on web using the code that's inside www folder.
+Don't get scared if you see a <b>www</b> folder being created as well.
+<b>www</b> is the compiled code, every time you build your project the www content is erased and created again.
+You can also deploy your application on the web using the code that is inside the <b>www</b> folder.

 <hr>